Scientific name: Spodoptera littoralis Boisduval

 At Risk

-Egyptian cottonworm has a wide host range of more than 80 plant species from over 40 plant families including vegetables, fruits and ornamental crops.
-In Minnesota some of our main crops that could be affected include soybean, alfalfa, corn, apples, grapes, beets, and potatoes as well as some ornamental poplars and pines.
+The Egyptian cottonworm feeds on more than 80 plant species across over 40 plant families, including vegetables, fruits, and ornamental crops.
+In Minnesota, crops that could be affected include soybean, alfalfa, corn, apples, grapes, beets, potatoes, and some ornamental poplars and pines.

 Distribution